pasqualescalise/PLe0COM/README.md

 For LLVM, this project uses [llvmlite](https://pypi.org/project/llvmlite/), please [follow their instructions to install it](https://llvmlite.readthedocs.io/en/latest/admin-guide/install.html)

+For compiling and linking, this project uses LLVM 14

 ### Test suite

 The only dependency is [pytest](https://docs.pytest.org/en/stable/index.html), [follow their instruction to install it](https://docs.pytest.org/en/stable/getting-started.html#get-started)